playfulprogramming/playfulprogramming/content/blog/typescript-type-generics/index.md

 >
 > Remember, type variables are like other variables in that you need to maintain them and understand what they're doing in your code

-### Okay, but Why? #{logger-example}
+# Okay, but Why? #{logger-example}

 Why might we want to do this?
-Returning an item as itself in a [identity function](https://en.wikipedia.org/wiki/Identity_function) (the formal name of the type of function `returnSelf` is) is cool, but not very useful in it's current state.
+[Returning an item as itself in a identity function](#generic-usecase-setup) is cool, but not very useful in it's current state.
 That said, there ARE many many uses for generics in real-world codebases.

 For example, let's say that we had the following JavaScript code that we wanted to use as a logger: